In-person Group X classes have returned to drop-in style and no longer require GroupEx Pro pre-registration. Just drop in, no sign ups needed!

 VIRTUAL GROUP X

 Campus Rec offers a variety of live virtual Group X classes through Zoom for Portland State students, faculty, and staff.
 A pdx.edu email is required to securely access the Zoom classes.
+Explore the Google calendar below for the Group X class schedule and Zoom links.

 Join a Virtual Group X Class